-Eligible proposals will initially be reviewed by three External Reviewers (ER).
+Eligible proposals will initially be reviewed by three External Reviewers (ER) including Japanese and non-Japanese reviewers.
 The aggregated External Reviewer results and the proposals will then be shared with the GHIT Fund Selection Committee (SC) for evaluation.
 After the evaluation process, GHIT Fund will invite selected proposals for an in-person interview with the SC.
 Selected proposals for the SC interview will be notified of the interview invitation about approximately one month prior to the scheduled interview date and time.